reputation-systems/sigma-reputation-panel/docs/PRESENTATION.md

 ## Introduction

-Our purpose to the Ergohack-VII is reputation system.
+Our purpose ~~to the Ergohack-VII~~ is build reputation system.
 A reputation system addresses a fundamental need in the blockchain ecosystem - trust.
 Trust is essential in any ecosystem, and our system aims to bridge the trust gap by providing a decentralized, user-driven mechanism for assigning and transferring reputation.

 **Trust and Reputation:**